 - ii.
 Representation of typical operational optimisation actions such as control of power flow controllable devices (e.g., Quad Boosters (QBs) and other similar Flexible AC Transmission System (FACTS) devices) - iii.
 Automation of study set-up and contingency analysis - iv.
 Automated data manipulation and results handling and filtering - v.
 Continuous assessment of individual circuit parameters instead of boundary representation. - vi.
 Benchmarking year-round circuit-based constraints representation in the economic assessment. - 1.49 Our current work led to a thermal probabilistic case study.
 Through this we investigated the viability of using probabilistic tools for thermal studies during 2020 and 2021.
 We have successfully used the probabilistic circuit-based methodology for the ESO 5-point plan for constraint costs in 2021.
 This year we are going to validate the approach further and conclude our findings.
 Based on this we will propose the road map and methodology for the integration of a year-round probabilistic assessment within the NOA process in agreement with stakeholders.
-Having gained experience with thermal studies, which includes performance levels and validation, we envisage voltage, and any other elements would follow in the subsequent two years. - 1.50 As part of our business plan obligations, A11, we have undertaken a tender exercise to review the economic assessment tool used in the NOA process.
-We have used BID3, supplied by AFRY up to NOA 2021-22 and NOA refresh.
-As a result of this competitive process we selected Plexos, produced by Energy Exemplar as our new economic assessment tool.
-This tool will give us additional features including nodal modelling and more detailed constraint analysis.
-We are building up our model in Plexos and will undertake benchmarking activities against BID3 to ensure that the output is consistent.
-It is likely that the economic modelling for the next NOA report will use Plexos. - 1.51 We recognise the need to evaluate more Connection Wider Works (CWW) and Asset Replacement Works (ARW) in the NOA process in fulfilment of our Business Plan obligations, objective A9.
-We have been planning how to achieve this while we develop plans for the system wide review of network planning in the ETNPR.
-Our plan for ETNPR has been expanded to include CWW and ARW.
-Since this has a broader approach, it is expected that the outcomes will be stronger and more future proof than considering any topic in isolation.
+Having gained experience with thermal studies, which includes performance levels and validation, we envisage voltage, and any other elements would follow in the subsequent two years. - 1.50 As part of our business plan obligations, A11, we have been undertaking a tender exercise to review the use of BID3 which is the current economic assessment tool used in the NOA process and provided by AFRY.
+This competitive tender will be completed in April 2023.
+For NOA 2022/23 we will be continuing to use BID3, which has been used for the FES 2022 cycle and will be working with the new supplier to implement their new or updated tool in time for NOA 2023/24. - 1.51 We are in the process of drafting and analysing the requirements to include more Connection Wider Works (CWW) and Asset Replacement Works (ARW) in the NOA process in fulfilment of our Business Plan obligations, objective A9.
+We will be engaging with the TOs to ensure an efficient and coordinated approach with all parties.
+The ESO is reviewing the existing processes and documentation and is working with the TOs to identify what changes will be required.
+With ARW, the ESO is applying the insights derived from our wide industry engagement including our Future Energy Scenarios to propose more efficient outcomes.
+The ESO will co-ordinate with the TOs to support a holistic approach to replace an asset before the end of its life, depending on the system requirement. - 1.52 We assess specific CWW in the NOA, using boundaries to highlight network constraints.
+The set of boundaries is almost unchanged from RIIO-1, reflecting the long timescales for developing new network.
+CWW that cross a boundary are analysed in the NOA CBA.
+Where CWW do not cross a boundary the TO develops solutions without the ESO direct involvement.
+The analysis done for new connection works is to identify where new boundaries might show network constraints.
+We are working with the TOs to review the network planning processes and work out how these would need to be modified.
+This will be tested using a case study with the relevant TO, to analyse the opportunities for additional CWW.